ORAL & MAXILOFACIAL SURGERY

-- Antibiotics – In the case of a bacterial infection or persistent soreness, the dentist may prescribe a dose of antibiotics to return the mucosa to its natural state.
+- Antibiotics – In the case of a bacterial infection or persistent soreness, Dr. Trujllo may prescribe a dose of antibiotics to return the mucosa to its natural state.
 This will alleviate soreness and discomfort.

-- Oral Surgery – If the patient has cysts or abnormal non-cancerous growths, the dentist may decide to completely remove them.
+- Oral Surgery – If the patient has cysts or abnormal non-cancerous growths, Dr. Trujillo may decide to completely remove them.
 This can improve comfort levels, alleviate breathing problems, and make speech substantially easier depending on the location of the cyst.

-During the course of a regular check up, the dentist will thoroughly inspect the soft tissue of the mouth and take serious note of any changes.
-If there are cell changes present, the dentist will take a biopsy of the affected area and send it away to be analyzed by laboratory specialists.
-When definitive results are obtained, the dentist can decide on the best course of treatment.
+During the course of a regular check up, Dr. Trujillo will thoroughly inspect the soft tissue of the mouth and take note of any changes.
+If there are cell changes present, a biopsy to evaluate the are may be needed.
+When definitive results are obtained, Dr. Trujillo can decide on the best course of treatment.

 Oral Cancer Screenings

 An oral cancer screening is usually performed during a comprehensive or recall (check-up) exam.
 Screening is painless and only takes a few minutes.
-The dentist or hygienist will use a laser light to assess the soft tissue for cell changes that might be indicative of oral cancer.
-If such cell changes are present, a small biopsy will be taken and sent to a laboratory for review.
-If the biopsy indicates that oral cancer is present, an excision (removal) will generally be performed.
+Dr. Trujillo or the hygienist will evaluate and assess the soft tissue for cell changes that might be indicative of oral cancer.
+If such cell changes are present, Dr. Trujillo will advise the next course of action or treatment.